First Hand, Fun and Learning Experiences for Your Child Call us now!

 Fostering Awareness in Two Year Old’s

-Your Two Year Old’s day will consist of indoor playtime, outside playtime, teacher directed/child directed activities, naptime and mealtimes.
-Two year old activities include the following:
+Your Two Year Old’s day will consist of indoor playtime, outside playtime, teacher-directed/child-directed activities, nap time, and mealtimes.
+Two-year-old activities include the following:

 • Language